 What are some of the challenges in delivering a major infrastructure project?

 You must look farther ahead in planning – it’s not unusual on big infrastructure projects that you are looking at 7-10 years from planning to delivery.
-So, you have to plan for changes.
-When we start these projects, we are often doing demand and forecast analytics on what the market demand is going to be.
-So, then the challenge is managing change through the process.
+Forecasting 10 years plus is an art, flexibility to accommodate unanticipated change is key.

 How do you spend your free time?
 What would we most likely find you doing when you’re not working?